What we are planning?

 Why is it an experimental weight restriction?

 The weight restriction will be experimental at first because whenever a weight restriction is installed in one road, this could impact on other roads in the area as HGVs will use alternative routes.
-It is important to ensure that any restriction on Pendleton Road does not create significant road safety issues on other roads that will be used by HGVs as a result of this restriction, prior to installing any weight restriction permanently.
+It is important to ensure that any restriction on Pendleton Road does not create significant road safety issues on other roads that will be used by HGVs because of this restriction, prior to installing any weight restriction permanently.

 All weight restrictions that are installed on public highways involve more than the installation of road signs and require a legal document to comply with necessary regulations.
 This legal document and locations of regulatory signs must be carefully designed, checked and advertised.
-This process is currently underway for the experimental weight restriction on Pendleton Road, and this page will be updated once there is any further information.

 Files available to download